weberBen/geogebra-solver/packages/geogebra-optimizer-ui/README.md

 ### Export Quality Warnings

-⚠️ **IMPORTANT**: Be aware of the following limitations when using webhook exports, especially for DXF conversion:

-#### DXF Export Quality
+#### GeoGebra Vector Export Precision Limitations

+**SVG/PDF/EPS Export Issues:**
+- GeoGebra's vector export has inherent precision limitations
+- For complex objects, GeoGebra may use polyline approximations instead of true Bézier curves
+- Control points and coordinates may be rounded during export

 **Bézier to Polyline Conversion:**
-- DXF format does not support Bézier curves natively
 - All curves are converted to polylines (many small line segments)
-- This can result in:
+- For machine operation (like CNC, or printer), this can result in:
   - **Loss of smooth curves** → Quality degradation on complex shapes
-  - **Very large file sizes** for detailed drawings
+  - **Very large file sizes**
   - **Potential machinery wear** (laser cutters, CNC routers) due to high segment count
   - **Slower machine operation** from processing thousands of micro-segments

-**Recommendation:** Adjust the `tolerance` parameter to balance quality vs. file size.
-Lower tolerance = more segments = smoother curves but larger files and more machine wear.

-#### GeoGebra Vector Export Precision Limitations

-**SVG/PDF/EPS Export Issues:**
-- GeoGebra's vector export has inherent precision limitations
-- Curve interpolation method is not officially documented by GeoGebra
-- For complex objects, GeoGebra may use polyline approximations instead of true Bézier curves
-- Control points and coordinates may be rounded during export

-**Recommendation:** For highest precision requirements, export PNG at high DPI (300-600) instead of vector formats, then use image-to-vector conversion if needed.

-#### vpype Conversion (Example Server)

-The included example server uses `vpype` for SVG to DXF conversion:
-- Converts all curves to polylines for DXF compatibility
-- The `tolerance` parameter controls precision vs. file size tradeoff
-- Lower tolerance = more accurate curves but exponentially more segments

-### Default Configuration
+However, in reality such case might not appears since the shape on geogebra cannot exceed a specific complexity in reasonable treatement time.

+#### Webhook

+The export format can be extended via a webhook to which the application send the native export (SVG/PNG/XML/...) and the server return a file in a specific format.
+An example of such a server is avalaible under `/webhook_export_server`.
+It uses `vpype` for SVG to DXF conversion with path optimization to merge close ones.
+However, that does not solve the precision limitation of GeoGebra export which is used underneath.

 If `webhookConfig` is not provided, the UI falls back to a default DXF export configuration suitable for testing.
+But the webhook config is 100% customizable with your own fields.

-### Parameter Types
+##### Parameter Types

 The UI automatically determines input types based on parameter values:
 - **Boolean** → Checkbox
 - **Number** → Number input
 - **String** → Text input

-### Custom Server Integration
+##### Custom Server Integration

 The webhook export sends a POST request to the configured URL with this structure: